Skip to content

 What is Camp Hippocrates?

-This one-day mini-medical school is an excellent opportunity for rising high school sophomores, juniors, and seniors to learn more about careers in medicine and other related fields.
-You’ll hear from experienced professors and physicians, including Dr. Alessandra Brivio and Dr. Jan Haldeman of Erskine College, Dr. JuliSu DiMucci-Ward of Edward Via College of Osteopathic Medicine, and Pediatrician Dr. Bryan Burnett.
+This one-day pre-med camp is an excellent opportunity for high school students, parents, and community members to learn more about careers in medicine and other related fields.
+You’ll hear from experienced professors and physicians: Dr. Bryan Burnett, a pediatrician and Erskine alumnus; Dr. Jan Haldeman and Dr. Noel Brownlee of Erskine College; Dr. JuliSu DiMucci-Ward, a professor at both Erskine College and Edward Via College of Osteopathic Medicine (VCOM); and Dr. Zoltan Hajdu of VCOM.

 Topics include: